 The object of this study is the ancient Indian idea of man as a debtor.

 When studying the text of The Mahabharata, we used a phenomenological methodology, which made it possible to fruitfully apply the descriptive method to the primary sources.
 A hermeneutic approach was used to better understand the ideological content of The Mahabharata.
 Historical-philosophical, historical-genetic and contextual analyses were also applied.

-3. RESULTS
+3. RESULTS AND DISCUSSION

-For Indian culture, everything that must is comprehended in the concept of dharma, it is so capacious that it can replace must and how to return the debt.
+For Indian culture, everything that "must" is comprehended in the concept of dharma, it is so capacious that it can replace "must" and how to return the debt.
 Life according to dharma is life according to the ideal.
+"Man as a Debtor": Introduction to the Problem (on the Material of the Mahabharata)

 A very important point for understanding the characteristics of the ancient Indian culture as a whole is what can be described as an idea of the ideal way to recover a debt.
-This method is an ideal, norm, a model of behavior, lifestyle.
+This method is an ideal, norm, model of behavior, lifestyle.
 Here, duty and ideal (social, religious, political, cultural, etc.) coincide.
-According to Durkheim, the main social phenomena: religion, morality, law, economics, aesthetics is the essence of nothing more than value systems, therefore, these are ideals (HOFFMANN, 1995).
+According to Durkheim, "The main social phenomena: religion, morality, law, economics, aesthetics, are the essence of nothing more than value systems, therefore, these are ideals" [5, p.
+302].

-The debt system in Ancient India is part of the religious space of Brahmanism and emerging Hinduism.
-We find representations of a person's duty to the death god Yama in The Atharva Veda (ATHARVA VEDA VI, 117), and to the ancestors in The Rig Veda (RIG VEDA VI, 61).
+Debt system in Ancient India is part of the religious space of Brahmanism and emerging Hinduism.
+We find representations of a person's duty to the death god Yama in The Atharva Veda (Atharva Veda VI, 117), and to the ancestors in The Rig Veda (Rig Veda VI, 61).
 The conceptions of man as one being indebted are part of the religious and mythological picture of the world of Ancient India.